pdavenport/TypescriptCrashCourse/TypeScript101/Chap2/2functions.md

 ## Annotating Functions

-### In TS, we need to define our function inputs and ouputs.
+### In TypeScript we need to define our function inputs and ouputs.
 There are two ways we can do this.

 Take this sample function below.
 We can annotate our arguments like normal variables, and then annotate the output after the argument list.